 One card I always wanted for the deck but never got was a Sword of Light and Shadow.
 Protection from red or green (or shroud) all shut off the Xenagos bonus, so most of the swords are useless, but Light&Shadow and newcomer Sword of Truth and Justice would probably do really well.

-Plenty of newer cards would be good for a deck like this.
-Shadowspear seems like a slam dunk, as does Return of the Wildspeaker.
+Plenty of other cards would be good for a deck like this.
+Unnatural Growth seems like a slam dunk, as does Embercleave.
 I think Fires of Invention is worth a look considering how the deck would rather spend mana on equip costs than spells sometimes, and doing both would be amazing.
-The Landspells from Zendikar Rising would all get some consideration.
-Reprints like Lotus Cobra and Kazuul’s Toll Collector, which was in Double Masters are probably worth looking at, too.
 As always, there are tons of tutors, fetchlands and other cEDH-appropriate cards that will turbo-charge decks like this.
 For the budget builds, most of the business creatures are cheap, and the pricier ones can be replaced with stuff like Cragplate Baloth and Jade Guardian.

 This deck was a lot of fun to play back in the day, and while suited for a more competitive meta, is cool to bring out every now and again and shoot for the unstoppable one-shot kill.
 I hope you enjoyed this blast from the past, and maybe found a card or concept or two that you can use.
 Thanks for reading!
 Your life matters!
 Black Lives Matter!